square/connect-api-examples/connect-examples/v2/node_subscription_revised/README.md

 $ cp .env.example .env
 ```

-In `.env` Change the value of `SQ_ACCESS_TOKEN` to your sandbox access token you retrieved earlier
+In `.env` Change the value of `SQ_ACCESS_TOKEN` to your sandbox access token you retrieved earlier from the sanbox test account you created
 ```
 $ npm run seed
 $ npm run dev
 ```

-You will now have an express server running and listening on localhost:4000
+You will now have an Express server running and listening on [localhost:4000](http://localhost:4000)

 ### Set up your Webapp
 Open another Terminal